• Skip to primary navigation

 With an annual average compensation of $184,340, being a judge is one of the highest-paying jobs in California.

-A judge is a person who has completed law school and has been appointed to the position of judge by their country or state.
-Justices preside over court proceedings either individually or as part of a panel of judges.
+A judge is someone who has completed law school and has been appointed to the position of judge by their country or state.
+Justices preside over court proceedings individually or as part of a panel of judges.

 When you are appointed by your country, state, or government, you will be equipped with the expertise to become a lawyer or a judge, and your decision-making skills will be near top-notch.